 Delta says it is hiring more than 1,000 pilots by next summer -memo

-June 21 (Reuters) - Delta Air Lines Inc (DAL.N) aims to hire more than 1,000 pilots by next summer, according to a company memo reviewed by Reuters on Monday, highlighting an uneven rebound in air travel as the industry works to emerge from the coronavirus pandemic.
+(Reuters) -Delta Air Lines Inc aims to hire more than 1,000 pilots by next summer, according to a company memo reviewed by Reuters on Monday, highlighting an uneven rebound in air travel as the industry works to emerge from the coronavirus pandemic.

 The major U.S. carrier also expects U.S. leisure travel volume this month to return to pre-pandemic levels and is seeing more business travelers return to the skies, Chief of Operations John Laughter wrote to operations employees.